hpssjellis/maker100/maker100-online.md

 # Robotics and Machine Learning for the Technologically Tenacious!

-# Maker100 Online without in-person support, a potentailly faster or at your own pace approach to the in-classroom [Maker100](https://github.com/hpssjellis/maker100) course.
+# Maker100 Online without in-person support, a potentially faster or at your own pace approach to the in-classroom [Maker100](https://github.com/hpssjellis/maker100) course.

 The [maker100](https://github.com/hpssjellis/maker100) course is for in-person instruction in a Robotics / computer lab with a knowledgeable teacher.